operand/agency/README.md

 intended to be a full-fledged agent toolset.

-Projects like LangChain and others are exploring how to create purpose-built agents that solve diverse problems using tools.

-`agency` is focused on the problems surrounding agent integration, and can be thought of as an application framework for creating agent integrated systems.
+Projects like LangChain and others are exploring how to create purpose-built agents that solve diverse problems using tools. `agency` is focused on the problems surrounding agent/tool integration, such as observability and access control.

-More likely you would use LangChain or other libraries for defining agent behavior, and rely on `agency` to provide the connective fabric for bringing custom agent applications together in a way where you can observe, control and ensure safety.
+More likely, you would use LangChain and other libraries for defining agent behavior and rely on `agency` to provide the connective layer for bringing agents and other systems together.

-So `agency` is a smaller but more general framework intended to support agent development and to ultimately enable agents to freely act and safely integrate with anything.
+So in comparison, `agency` is a smaller but more general purpose application framework compared to libraries like LangChain that focus on defining single agent behavior.

 ## What are some known limitations or issues?